How to Become a Famous Author

 Summary of Step 1:

-I hope you’ve gotten the point that if you wish to be a literary success, you must be extremely committed to your writing.
-You must take Stephen King’s and Ray Bradbury’s advice and read for hours every day.
+I hope you’ve gotten the point that you must be extremely committed to your writing if you wish to be a literary success.
+You must take Stephen King’s and Ray Bradbury’s advice and read for hours daily.

-But there is one more thing you must do yet.
+But there is one more thing you must yet do.
 You must be discovered.

 Step 2: Be discovered

 As difficult as it is for new authors to manage Step 1, most beginning authors have even greater difficulty with Step 2.
-This is because most new authors think of being discovered as an event rather than a process.
+Most new authors consider being discovered as an event rather than a process.

 You must, on your own, without spending any money or hiring an agent, complete the following two steps:

-Write well enough that a sizable percentage of your relatives, friends, and coworkers tell you with great intensity, “Really, you need to become a writer.
+Write well enough that many of your relatives, friends, and coworkers tell you with great intensity, “Really, you need to become a writer.
 You are good!
 You write better stories than the last ten novels I read.
 I’m serious!
 You need to do something about this.”

-This is not silly talk or heightened literary exaggeration to make a point.
+This is not silly talk or heightened exaggeration to make a point.

 The world will not accept you as an author